50/50 portfolio historical returns

 You can look at these numbers yourself to compare the different asset allocations.
 Note how similar the worst 6- and 12-month returns are.
 On average, it doesn’t get much worse after a terrible six months.

-Look now at the bottom of the figure next.
-Again, the worst drawdown is the percentage decrease from the top of the market to the bottom.
-But, again, the market does not go down much further after a dreadful six months.
+The worst drawdown is the percentage decrease from the top of the market to the bottom.
+But, again, the market has not gone down much further after six dreadful months.
 Maybe that is a consideration for when to be greedy (when others are fearful) during corrections.

 Worst 36- and 60-Month Annualized Returns